 KEYTRUDA may be a treatment option for your advanced melanoma, which means that the cancer has spread or cannot be removed by surgery.

-Advanced melanoma that has spread to other parts of the body is also called stage 4 melanoma.
+Advanced melanoma that has spread to other parts of the body is also called stage IV melanoma.
+Advanced melanoma can also include disease that cannot be removed by surgery.

 There are multiple options available to treat advanced melanoma, including immunotherapy like KEYTRUDA.
 Your doctor may discuss using one or more of the treatments listed below.